 You’ll gain two new Oath of Ancient actions for your BG3 Paladin Build:

-• Nature’s Wrath – Invoke Primaeval Forces to Restrain an enemy for 10 turns.
+- Nature’s Wrath – Invoke Primaeval Forces to Restrain an enemy for 10 turns.
 They cannot move, Attack Rolls against them have Advantage, and their Attack Rolls and Dexterity Saving Throws have Disadvantage.
 Does not require Concentration.
 Consumes one Channel Oath Charge.

-• Turn the Faithless – Channel your Oath using ancient words to Turn nearby fey and fiends for 3 Turns.
-They are forced to flee from you, and cannot willingly move within 9 metres of you.
+- Turn the Faithless – Channel your Oath using ancient words to Turn nearby fey and fiends for 3 Turns.
+They are forced to flee from you, and cannot willingly move to within 9 metres of you.
 The effect will end early if they take damage.
 Consumes one Channel Oath Charge.

 Note that Nature’s Wrath does not require Concentration, so if you need to immobilize an enemy but already have a Concentration spell ongoing (or plan to cast one) then this is the ability you’ll want to use.